 Taking the time to properly size your boiler helps to make sure you have a reliable and efficient operation.
 More often than not, businesses operate with oversized boilers, which causes issues with boiler efficiency.
 While not as common, undersized boilers can also lead to production issues.
 Here’s what we mean:

 Note: Some facilities require 100% redundancy while others operate on an N+1 scheme.
-This just means that the total load is split between N number of boilers and an additional boiler sits idle for availability if a main boiler was to go out of service (due to failure, safety device tripping, or maintenance).
+This just means that the total load is split between N number of boilers and an additional boiler sits idle for availability if the main boiler was to go out of service (due to failure, safety device tripping, or maintenance).

 We’ve created three custom calculators to help you size an industrial boiler, including